Financial

 This Standard defines methods for digital signature generation and verification for the protection of messages and data giving partial message recovery.This document is Part 1 of this Standard, and it defines the Elliptic Curve Pintsov-Vanstone Signature (ECPVS) digital signature algorithm.
 Part 2 of this Standard defines the Finite Field Pintsov-Vanstone Signature (FFPVS) digital signature algorithm.
 ECPVS is a signature scheme with low message expansion (overhead) and variable length recoverable and visible message parts.
 ECPVS is ideally suited for short messages, yet is flexible enough to handle messages of any length.The ECPVS shall be used in conjunction with an Approved hash function and an Approved symmetric encryption scheme.
 In addition, this ECPVS Standard provides the criteria for checking the message redundancy.

-Financial services - Secure Cryptographic Devices (Retail) - Part 1: Concepts, Requirements and Evaluation Methods
+Financial services - Secure cryptographic devices (retail) - Part 1: Concepts, requirements and evaluation methods (identical national adoption of ISO 13491-1-2016)

-This part of ANS X9.97 specifies the requirements for Secure Cryptographic Devices which incorporate the cryptographic processes defined in ISO 9564, ISO 16609 and ISO 11568.
-This part of ANS X9.97 has two primary purposes: 1) to state the requirements concerning both the operational characteristics of SCDs and the management of such devices throughout all stages of their life cycle, 2) to standardize the methodology for verifying compliance with those requirements.
-Appropriate device characteristics are necessary to ensure that the device has the proper operational capabilities and provides adequate protection for the data it contains.
-Appropriate device management is necessary to ensure that the device is legitimate, that it has not been modified in an unauthorized manner, e.g., by "bugging", and that any sensitive data placed within the device (e.g., cryptographic keys) has not been subject to disclosure or change.
-Absolute security is not practically achievable.
-Cryptographic security depends upon each life cycle phase of the SCD and the complementary combination of appropriate management procedures and secure cryptographic characteristics.
-These management procedures implement preventive measures to reduce the opportunity for a breach of SCD security.
-These aim for a high probability of detection of any unauthorized access to sensitive or confidential data should device characteristics fail to prevent or detect the security compromise.
-Annex A provides an informative illustration of the concepts of security levels described in this part of ANS X9.97 as being applicable to SCDs.
-This part of ANS X9.97 does not address issues arising from the denial of service of an SCD.
-Specific requirements for the characteristics and management of specific types of SCD functionality used in the retail financial services environment are contained in ANS X9.97-2.
+This part of ANSI X9.97 specifies the security characteristics for secure cryptographic devices (SCDs) based on the cryptographic processes defined in ISO 9564, ISO 16609, and ISO 11568.
+This part of ANSI X9.97 has two primary purposes: - to state the security characteristics concerning both the operational characteristics of SCDs and the management of such devices throughout all stages of their life cycle; - to provide guidance for methodologies to verify compliance with those requirements.
+This information is contained in Annex A. ANSI X9.97-2 specifies checklists to be used to evaluate secure cryptographic devices (SCDs) incorporating cryptographic processes as specified in ISO 9564-1, ISO 9564-2, ISO 16609, ISO 11568-1, ISO 11568-2, ISO 11568-3, ISO 11568-4, ISO 11568-5, and ISO 11568-6 in the financial services environment.
+Annex A provides an informative illustration of the concepts of security levels described in this part of ANSI X9.97 as being applicable to SCDs.
+This part of ANSI X9.97 does not address issues arising from the denial of service of an SCD.
+Specific requirements for the security characteristics and management of specific types of SCD functionality used in the retail financial services environment are contained in ANSI X9.97 2.

 ANSI X9.102-2020